 Morocco is a truly enchanting location for a wedding party.
-Getting it exactly right is not something we take lightly and our professional team of wedding planners are used to making sure that you feel in total confidence around your big day and the trip to bring together all your nearest and dearst.
+Getting it exactly right is not something we take lightly and our professional team of wedding planners are used to making sure that you feel in total confidence around your big day and the trip to bring together all your nearest and dearest.
 Over the years we have organised many truly magical and memorable wedding trips and we will be thrilled to help you investigate and plan your perfect wedding in Morocco.
 Congratulations, you have found the best people for your most important day!

 See a sample selection of hotels that may be appropriate for your wedding in Morocco.